St Davids: Education

 Ysgol Dewi Sant (St David's School) is the local secondary school covering years 7–13 (aged 11–18).
 Ysgol Bro Dewi (Dewisland School) is a Voluntary Controlled Primary School, with pupils from Reception to Year 6.

 Transport

 The A487 road's only non-primary section, between Fishguard and Haverfordwest, passes through St Davids.
 Heading southwest from Fishguard, the A487 makes a sharp turn at St Davids, directing travellers eastwards toward Haverfordwest.
 TrawsCymru Connect route T11 operates eight times a day along this section of A487.
+There are also seasonal coastal bus services along the St. David's Peninsula, running 7 days a week between 23 May and 27 September.

 Notable people

 The following were born in St Davids: